The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

 \begin{proof} Since $\Sigma$ is a sphere ($g=0$), the adjunction formula gives

 which can be rearranged to item~\ref{adj}.
 Note that $a_i^2+a_i\geq 0$ since $a_i\in \Z$, so the coefficient $a_0$ determines a bound on the possible coefficients $a_i$.

 To prove items~\ref{e:exceptional-disjoint} and~\ref{sgn}, we use positivity of intersections.
-Suppose for contradiction that $a_{i_0}>0$.
+Fix an index $0 < i_0 \le N$ and suppose first that $a_{i_0} > 0$.
 Since $\Sigma$ and $\cpone$ are symplectic with non-negative intersections, there is an almost complex structure on $\cptwo\#N\cptwobar$ such that $\Sigma$ and $\cpone$ are $J$-holomorphic by Lemma~\ref{l:Jcompatible}.
 By Lemma~\ref{l:blowdown}, we can blow-down a $J$-holomorphic exceptional sphere in the class $e_i$ for some $i$.
-If we blow down a $J$-holomorphic sphere corresponding to $e_i$ for $i\neq i_0$, the hypotheses on $\Sigma$ are unaffected.
-Therefore eventually, we have a situation where both $\Sigma$ and $e_{i_0}$ are represented by $J$-holomorphic spheres, so if $a_{i_0}\geq 0$ then $[\Sigma]\cdot e_{i_0}<0$.
+If we blow down a $J$-holomorphic sphere corresponding to $e_i$ for $i\neq i_0$, there is an induced $J'$ on the blow-down such that $\Sigma$ is a singular $J'$-holomorphic curve.
+Therefore eventually, we have a situation where both $\Sigma$ and $e_{i_0}$ are represented by $J$-holomorphic spheres, so if $a_{i_0} > 0$ then $[\Sigma]\cdot e_{i_0}<0$.
 Since $J$-holomorphic spheres must intersect non-negatively, this can only occur if $\Sigma$ is exactly equal to the $J$-holomorphic exceptional sphere representing $e_{i_0}$.
-If $a_0\neq 0$, this is a contradiction, and if $a_0=0$, it implies $a_{i_0}=1$ and $\Sigma$ is a blow-up of the exceptional class representing $e_{i_0}$.
-In this case, for $a_{i_j}\neq a_{i_0}$ the same argument shows that $a_{i_j}$ cannot be negative so we get item~\ref{e:exceptional-disjoint}.
+In particular, if $a_{i_0} > 0$, then $a_0 = 0$, thus proving item~\ref{sgn}.
+If $a_0=0$, it implies $a_{i_0}=1$ and $\Sigma$ is a blow-up of the exceptional class representing $e_{i_0}$.
+In this case, for ${i_j}\neq {i_0}$ the same argument shows that $a_{i_j}$ cannot be positive so we get item~\ref{e:exceptional-disjoint}.

 The particular cases follow from combining items~\ref{adj} and~\ref{sgn} and observing which integers give low values of $n^2+n$. \end{proof}

 In the following lemmas, $C_i$ and $C_j$ are smooth symplectic spheres in a positive plumbing in $\cptwo\#N\cptwobar$ such that $[C_i]\cdot h=[C_j]\cdot h=0$.